ryzhovalex/omen/README.md

 Instructions: soon.

-If you set session to redis, you need to install redis-server (example below for Ubuntu)
+If you set session to redis, you will need to install redis-server (example below for Ubuntu)
 ```sh
 sudo apt install redis-server
 ```